farchord/ServiceTitan.NET/README.md

 Here is what is implemented:

-Accounting functions are about 65% done.
+Accounting functions are about 98% done (Pending updates from the Integrations team, look for 'TODO' comments).
 Rest is not done yet.

 Documentation available here: https://developer.servicetitan.io/